 Based on a permanent reflection process within the Compendium "community of practice" and on meaningful user feedback, the editors decided to complement this multifaceted structure of national profiles first by adding comparative and monitoring tables and later by including a special section with statistical comparisons.
-More recently, this transversal "Themes!" section has been created in order to better integrate information on different, cross-cutting issues addressed in the sub-chapters of Compendium profiles, in particular on those highlighting the role of cultural freedom, diversity, access and dialogue for safeguarding democracy.
-At present, the following themes are addressed (with more to follow in the future):
+More recently, this transversal section of "Culture & Democracy Themes" has been created in order to better integrate information on different, cross-cutting issues addressed in the sub-chapters of Compendium profiles, in particular on those highlighting the role of cultural freedom, diversity, access and dialogue for safeguarding democracy.
+At present, the following themes are addressed:

 These transversal themes have been identified as issues of priority to the Council of Europe, to experts in other international organisations and in the participating Compendium countries, as well as to the research community.
 All issues are reported on in different parts of the Compendium profiles and are addressed in comparative and/or monitoring tables produced over the past years.

 The main objectives of this section are to:

 Users will select one of these issues and be led to its individual web page containing the following type of information: